nus-cs2103-AY2122S1/tp/docs/team/moretriangles.md

 * Import Command
   * Description: Allows users to import a list of contacts from a JSON or CSV file, populating their address books without entering contacts manually.
   * Highlight: Support for CSV was added as it is a more commonly used file format.
 Professors will have an easier time populating CSV files in Excel.
   * Difficulty: Intermediate.
-With experience implementing Export, I was able to code faster.
+After implementing Export, I was able to code faster.

 * Command History
   * Description: Allows users to recall previous commands using Up and Down arrow keys.
 Users can retype misspelled commands, repeat previous commands quickly, or just to browse through previous commands.